 ME 18 ab.
 Thermodynamics.
 9 units (3-0-6); first, second terms.
 An introduction to classical thermodynamics with engineering applications.
 The first quarter includes: first and second laws; closed and open systems; properties of a pure substance; availability and irreversibility; generalized thermodynamic relations.
 Second quarter emphasizes applications: gas and vapor power cycles; propulsion; mixtures; combustion and thermochemistry; chemical equilibrium.
 Instructor: Goodwin.

-- ME 19 abc.
+ME 19 abc.
 Fluid Mechanics and Gasdynamics.
 9 units (3-0-6); first, second, third terms.
-Prerequisites: Ma 2 abc, Ph 1 abc.
-Basic equations of fluid mechanics, theorems of energy, linear and angular momentum, potential flow, elements of airfoil theory.
+Prerequisites: Ma 2 abc, Pb 1 abc.
+Basic equations of fluid 357 mechanics, theorems of energy, linear and angular momentum, potential flow, elements of airfoil theory.
 Flow of real fluids, similarity parameters, flow in closed ducts.
 Boundary-layer theory in laminar and turbulent flow.
 Introduction to compressible flow.
 Flow and wave phenomena in open channels.
 Additional topics may include those related to energy production and conversion, and heat transfer phenomena, at the instructor's discretion.
+Instructor: Brennen.

-Instructor: Raichlen. - ME 20 ab.
-Heat Transfer and Thermal Design.
-9 units (3-0-6); first, second terms.
-Prerequisites: ME 18 ab, ME 19 ab, or concurrently.
-An introduction to heat and mass transfer with emphasis on thermal design.
+ME 20.
+Heat Transfer.
+9 units (3-0-6); third term.
+Prerequisites: ME 18 ab, ME 19 ab.
+An introduction to heat transfer.
 Steady-state and transient conduction, including numerical solutions.
-Forced and natural convective-heat and mass transfer.
+Forced and natural convective-heat transfer.
 Heat exchangers.
 Radiative heat transfer and solar energy.
+Instructors: Staff.

-Multi-mode problems.
-Included in second quarter is a project involving thermal engineering and design.
-Instructors: Staff. - ME 71.
-Introduction to Design.
+ME 71.
+Introduction to Engineering Design.
 9 units (3-5-1); third term.
-Prerequisite: Students must fill out a questionnaire during preregistration.
+Prerequisites: Ph 1 abc, Ma 1 abc, Ph 2 ab, Ma 2 ab, AM 35 ab.
+Enrollment is limited and will be based on responses to a questionnaire available in the registrar's office during registration.
+Not offered on a pass/fail basis.
 Introduction to mechanical engineering design, fabrication, and visual communication.
 Concepts are taught through a series of short design projects and design competitions emphasizing physical concepts.
-Many class projects will involve substantial use of the shop facilities, and construction of simple working models.
-Instructor: Burdick. - ME 72.
+Many class projects will involve substantial use of the shop facilities, and construction of working prototypes.
+Instructor: Antonsson.

+ME 72.
 Engineering Design Laboratory.
-12 units (3-9-0); first term.
+15 units (3-11-1); first term.
 Prerequisites: AM 35 abc, ME 71, or equivalent and permission of instructor.
-The design process in engineering, stressing the creative aspects, especially problem definition and concept generation, as well as visual thinking and graphical communication.
-Techniques in analysis of engineering systems learned previously will be applied.
-An engineering design contest will be held and will include the design, fabrication, and operation of a device to compete with similar devices designed by other students.
+Enrollment is limited and will be based on responses to a questionnaire available in the registrar's office during registration.
+Not offered on a pass/fail basis.
+The design process in engineering, stressing the creative aspects, especially problem definition, and concept generation, as well as visual thinking and graphical communication.
+Techniques in analysis of engineering systems learned previously will be reviewed and applied.
+An engineering design contest will be held, and will include the design, fabrication, and operation of a device to compete with similar devices designed by other students.
 These laboratory units of ME 72 can be used to fulfill a portion of the laboratory requirement in the Engineering and Applied Science Division.
-Instructor: Antonsson. - ME 73 ab.
+Instructor: Antonsson.

+ME 73.
 Machine Component Design.
-9 units (3-4-2); second, third terms.
+9 units (3-4-2); second term.
 Prerequisites: AM 35 abc, ME 72, or permission of instructor.
 Basic machine components, including: bearings, seals, shafts, gears, belts, chains, couplings, linkages, and cams.
 Analysis and synthesis of these devices, as well as their use in the design of larger engineering systems, will be examined.
-The laboratory section makes use of contemporary mechanical hardware to provide students with "handson" experience with the components discussed in class.
-Offered 1994-95.
-Instructor: Antonsson. - ME 90 abc.
-Senior Thesis, Experimental.
-9 units; (0-0-9) first term; (0-9-0) second and third terms.
-Prerequisite: senior status; instructor's permission.
-Experimental research supervised by an engineering faculty member.
-The topic selection is determined by the adviser and the student and is subject to approval by the Mechanical Engineering Undergraduate Committee.
-First and second terms:
+The laboratory section makes use of contemporary mechanical hardware to provide students with "hands-on" experience with the components discussed in class.
+Instructor: Staff.